Beanie92/irrigation_controller/firmware/README.md

 const long gmtOffset_sec = 7200;     // GMT+2 (adjust as needed)
 const int daylightOffset_sec = 0;    // Daylight saving offset
 ```

+## Web Server Interface

+Once the ESP32 is connected to your WiFi network, you can access the web interface by navigating to its IP address in a web browser.
+The IP address is displayed on the device's screen after a successful WiFi connection and also printed to the Serial Monitor.

+The web interface allows you to:
+- View current system time and relay (zone) statuses.
+- Manually set the system date and time.
+- Manually start individual zones for a specified duration.
+- Stop all currently running irrigation activity.
+- View and configure all three irrigation cycles (A, B, C):
+    - Enable/disable cycles.
+    - Set start time (hour, minute).
+    - Set inter-zone delay.
+    - Select active days of the week.
+    - Configure run durations for each of the 7 zones.
+- Manually start a configured cycle.

 ## Menu System